-To create a safe environment where all children live in a God fearing manner.
+To create a safe environment where all children live a full life in God fearing manner.

-To ensure that every child has a chance to live a happy and reproductive life.
+To ensure that every child has the chance to live a happy and productive life

 Our Core Values

-He is a co-founder of Reach The Poor (REP), Bwambale has over 8 years of experience in mentoring and empowering children and young women in life skills for empowerment and self-reliance.
-Bwambale’s love and passion for the children and families sees him to advocate for quality childhood education.
-He is skilled in leading and organizing trainings and educational campaigns, community mobilization, human relations, facilitation and he hopes to work with the local people in transforming communities.
+She is a co-founder of Reach The Poor (REP), Bwambale has over 8 years of experience in mentoring and empowering children and young women in life skills for empowerment and self-reliance.
+Bwambale’s love and passion for the children and families sees her to advocate for quality childhood education.
+She is skilled in leading and organizing trainings and educational campaigns, community mobilization, human relations, facilitation and she hopes to work with the local people in transforming communities.
 Bwambale is also an accomplished entrepreneur and holds a Bachelor Degree in Development Economics from Makerere University

 She is leading personality in the personal growth and contemporary spirituality movement.
 For the past 10 years, she has been living, teaching and promoting consciousness through all schools in the region.
 She is a dedicated teacher and headmistress of St. Thereza Secondary School –Kasese district with experience for over 8 years in school administration and management.
 She is passionate about getting others excited about quality education and has trained and worked with other teachers too.
 She joined us to help promote and advocate for quality education that all children deserve regardless of their background and where they are born.
 She is the brain behind structuring education policies that we implement.